castral02/tf_binding/README.md

 ## Abstract

 EP300 is a histone acetyltransferase (HAT) enzyme that serves as a critical transcriptional co-activator for a variety of lineage-specific transcription factors (TFs).
 Many TFs interact with and recruit this HAT through dedicated protein-protein interactions, enabling it to acetylate histones and increase chromatin accessibility at specific genomic loci.
-While small molecule inhibition of EP300 has been shown to alter many specific TF-dependent gene expression programs, it remains difficult to predict what TFs are directly EP300-dependent and which may therefore be targeted therapeutically using this approach.
+While small molecule inhibition of EP300 has been shown to alter many specific TF-dependent gene expression programs, it remains difficult to predict what TFs are directly EP300-dependent and which may therefore be targeted therapeutically.

-To address this challenge, we developed a deep learning model capable of prioritizing EP300-TF interactions for experimental testing called TF Binding.
+To address this challenge, we developed TF Binding-- a deep learning model capable of prioritizing EP300-TF interactions for experimental testing.
 We further created individual models for each domain exploring their non-linear relationships with transcription activation and AF metrics.

-Our approach integrates recently developed high-throughput EP300-TF binding [data](https://www.biorxiv.org/content/10.1101/2024.08.19.608698v1) in combination with AlphaFold2-based structure prediction to develop a novel scoring system called HAT_score that significantly enhances the prediction of EP300-TF relative to traditional structure prediction metrics.
+Our approach integrates recently developed high-throughput EP300-TF binding [data](https://www.biorxiv.org/content/10.1101/2024.08.19.608698v1) in combination with AlphaFold2-based structure prediction to develop a novel scoring system called HAT_score that significantly enhances the prediction of EP300-TF binding relative to traditional structure prediction metrics.
 We anticipate this model will be useful to prioritize the discovery of uncharacterized regulatory interactions, providing a link between high-throughput transcriptional activation assays and EP300 that will be potentially extensible to additional druggable transcriptional co-activator families.

 ---
 ## The model